ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 One example of this mess was the case of contracts deployed to ETH but not to ETC; a value transfer sending ETH to a contract, say a multisig address, could be replayed on ETC, but the ETC may be lost forever as the receiving contract address has no private key and no contract code is deployed to that address on Classic.
 No malicious actors were required in this scenario; it was simply a totally peventable bad outcome caused by lack of preparation.

-There were other documented cases of replay attacks being exploited maliciously, typically with an exchange being the victim.
-An attacker could deposit and withdraw ETH many times over, each time *also* withdrawing ETC from the exchange by replaying the exchange's withdrawal transaction from ETH to ETC, and as most exchanges had no idea ETC was or could be a thing, much of the ETC in hot wallets was ripe for the picking once the trick was figured out by blackhats.
+There were also documented cases of replay attacks being exploited maliciously, typically with an exchange being the victim.
+An attacker could deposit and withdraw ETH many times over, each time *also* withdrawing ETC from the exchange by replaying the exchange's withdrawal transaction from ETH to ETC, and as most exchanges had no idea ETC was or could be a thing, much of the ETC in hot wallets was ripe for the picking once the trick was figured out by opportunistic blackhats.

 At the time, the only guarunteed way to prevent transactions from being replayed was to ensure funds were seperated into different address on each chain, which could be acheived using a "splitter contract", an annoying process especially for less technically inclined users.
 Several months later, a protocol-layer solution was introudced, and this is why EVM blockchains now respect a `chain_id`; a unique number for each chain that is specified when signing transactions, making them invalid on other chains.